warmans/rsk-search/README.md

 ### New deployment

 1. Build and push docker images with your own namespace.
-2. Update `./deploy/docker-compose.yaml` with correct image names/versions.
+2. Update `./deploy/docker-compose.yaml` with correct image names/versions and credentials.
 3. Copy docker-compose file to your server.
 4. Run `docker-compose up -d`